 Version 5.1 of the Code went into effect on Jan.
 1, 2016.
 Version 6.0 of the RBA Code of Conduct was ratified in 2017 and went into effect Jan.
 1, 2018.
 Version 6.0 can be viewed here and in multiple languages below.

-In addition, to fully understand the detailed RBA Code of Conduct requirements, please view version 6.0.0 of the RBA Code Interpretation Guidance, which can be found within the VAP Operations Manual here in English, Chinese, Japanese, Korean and Spanish.
+In addition, to fully understand the detailed RBA Code of Conduct requirements, please view version 6.0.1 of the RBA Code Interpretation Guidance, which can be found within the public version of the VAP Operations Manual here in English.

 Download the RBA Code of Conduct 6.0 (effective Jan.
 1, 2018)